 Home to a healthy population of wild brown trout, Cedar Run is another tributary of Pine Creek.
 The “fine little trout stream” offers a tranquil fishing experience sheltered by pine and hardwood trees and a designated trophy trout area.

 Nearest City: Slate Run

-A tributary of Pine Creek,anglers love Slate Run’s fly-fishing opportunities.
-The creek sustains an abundance of wild brook (“brookies”) and brown trout and features lovely pools, runs, and riffles.
-The appearance of horizontal shale beds the creek’s banks decipher the tributary’s namesake.
+A tributary of Pine Creek, anglers love Slate Run’s fly-fishing opportunities.
+The creek sustains an abundance of wild brooks (“brookies”) and brown trout and features lovely pools, runs, and riffles.
+The appearance of horizontal shale beds the creek’s banks reveal the tributary’s namesake.

 Nearest City: Bloomsburg

-This creek really lives up to its name.
-With numerous deep pools and excellent runs, this creek is a worthwhile stop for anglers searching for trout.
+This creek truly lives up to its name.
+With numerous deep pools and excellent runs, Fishing Creek is a worthwhile stop for anglers searching for trout.
 The special regulations section of the creek is only one and a half miles long, but still offers outstanding fishing.
 The creek also offers great trout fishing in the winter months with holdover trout that roam the deep pools.

 Nearest City: State College

 If you are looking to land a monster trout, Spring Creek is where your fish tale will come true.
 With plenty of 16-to 20-inch long fish, this wild trout fishery is an anglers’ dream due to its combination of wild browns and some great insect hatches.
 Spring Creek is full of pristine fishing hot spots from popular destinations such as Fisherman’s Paradise, and many other areas that offer solitude and tons of wild and aggressive fish.